Last updated 21 January 2022

 Some smokers quit smoking soon after they start vaping.
 Others take longer and smoke and vape for a period while trying to transition to exclusive vaping.

 Dual use tends to decrease over time as more dual users quit smoking.
 In Great Britain, 65.1% of vapers were also smoking in 2014.
 In 2021, the rate of dual use had more than halved to 30%.
+The rate of dual use in the United States has also been steadily falling and was 35-39% in two national surveys in 2019.

 Dual users usually reduce their cigarette intake, often to very low levels because they are getting some of their nicotine from vaping.
 Most studies show dual users have lower levels of toxins in the body compared to exclusive smokers and many studies show improvements in health, such as blood pressure and asthma.
 However, when dual users do not reduce their cigarette intake, toxin levels are not reduced compared to smoking.